Get Like Me (Nelly song)

 "Get Like Me" is a song written and performed by American rapper Nelly featuring Nicki Minaj and Pharrell Williams.
-Produced by the latter, "Get Like Me" was released by Republic Records as the second single from the former's seventh studio album M.O. on July 2, 2013.
-Upon its release, the song was positively received by most music critics who praised the chemistry between the performers and praised its sound.
+Produced by the latter, the song was released by Republic Records as the second single from the former's seventh studio album M.O. on July 2, 2013.

+Upon release, "Get Like Me" was positively received by music critics, who praised the trio's chemistry.
+The song only entered Billboard's Bubbling Under Hot 100 and Hot R&B/Hip-Hop Songs charts, signifying commercial failure compared to Nelly's previous works.

 Background

 "Get Like Me" was written by Nelly, Nicki Minaj and Pharrell Williams while the production was handled by Williams.
 In June, 2013, Nelly made the announcement on Twitter, writing "New NELLY FT @NICKIMINAJ ‘GET LIKE ME’ produce by @Pharrell dropping the 18th".
 The song was recorded in 2012 originally as a collaboration between Nelly and Williams.
 Speaking of "Get Like Me", Nelly stated, "Actually, me and Pharrell did the record maybe about a year ago and we were coming back to the records that we did, closing out the album and putting everything together and I was just like, 'Yo I think Nicki might be dope on this'... we made it happen and I was right.
 She [Nicki] killed it!".
 Williams commented, “When we get together, we like to do a song that evokes as much energy as possible.”